GrindeLab/PCA/code/README.md

 The analysis can be broken into five steps:

-1. Filter
+1. Filter variants
 2. Convert VCF to GDS
 3. Find unrelated samples
 4. Optional: run ADMIXTURE
-5. Run PCA
+5. Run PCA (after LD pruning) and inspect SNP loadings

 ## Setup

+### TOPMed Analysis Pipeline
-Before you begin, you will need to download/install the following:

-- the TOPMed Analysis Pipeline, including all associated R packages and software --- see https://github.com/UW-GAC/analysis_pipeline
+Before you begin, you will need to download/install the TOPMed Analysis Pipeline, including all associated R packages and software --- see https://github.com/UW-GAC/analysis_pipeline

+The code in our `analysis-pipeline-master` directory is taken directly from Version 2.2.0 of this pipeline, with the exception of two files that we created (`cluster_bstudents_cfg.json` and `ld_pruning_myregions.R`).
+A newer version of the pipeline may now be available.
+In general, we recommend using the latest version --- just note that updates may be needed to the process outlined below depending on what changes have been made to the analysis pipeline.

+### `ADMIXTURE`

-- ADMIXTURE (if you want to estimate admixture proportions as well as running PCA; otherwise skip this) --- see https://dalexander.github.io/admixture/
+If you want to estimate admixture proportions in addition to running PCA, you should download a program such as [`ADMIXTURE`](https://dalexander.github.io/admixture/) or [`RFMix`](https://github.com/slowkoni/rfmix).
+We used an unsupervised `ADMIXTURE` analysis in our analysis of TOPMed COPDGene samples.

+### R Pacakges

 You may also need to install or update various R packages (e.g., gdsfmt, SNPRelate, SeqArray, argparser, SeqVarTools, dplyr, tidyr, ggplot2, RColorBrewer) although much of this should be taken care of by running the `install_packages.R` script provided in the TOPMed Analysis Pipeline.

 ## Filter: `step1_filter.sh`

-First, we used `bcftools` to filter the original VCF files (one per chromosome) to keep variants that:
+First, we use `bcftools` to filter the original VCF files (one per chromosome) to keep variants that:

 - are biallelic SNPs (`-m2 -M2 -v snps`)
 - pass filtering (`-f PASS`)